dmyersturnbull/dmyersturnbull.github.io/contents/guide/git-ssh-gpg.md

 !!! note
     This assumes that you used a real email address, not a `@users.noreply.github.com` address.

-To list your public keys, run:
+To list your public keys, run

 ```bash
 gpg --list-keys --keyid-format long